 Used where the roller needs to be able to project out further to the bow.
-More commonly required on Towing Eye (Aluminium) boats.
+More commonly required on Towing Eye (Aluminium) boats and with HD snares.

 Endless variation of boats and trailers, results in the inability to get the roller in the best position sometimes.